Victory Lane: Austin Dillon

 Austin Dillon wins The CarCash Mudsummer Classic presented by CNBC Prime's The Profit at Eldora Speedway.

-NASCAR.com's Jonathan Merryman and Chris Rice give you top picks for Streak to the Finish heading into the weekend at Pocono Raceway and Iowa Speedway.
+NASCAR.com's Jonathan Merryman and analyst Chris Rice give you the best Streak to the Finish picks heading into the NASCAR triple header weekend at Dover International Speedway and Las Vegas Motor Speedway.

 Busch family, No. 18 team visit the White House